JŽ series 441: Gearing

+Variants

 Liveries

 Original livery of Yugoslav Railways was red (occasionally orange) and blue with white stripe and "Jugoslovenske železnice" inscription on it.
 Serbian Railways class 441 units were later recolored into a red and grey livery.
 Post-overhaul units owned by Srbija Voz are colored in the new "swoosh" livery shared with Stadler FLIRT EMUs, while unoverhauled and Srbija Kargo units retain the red and grey color scheme.

 Locomotives of Republika Srpska have similar livery as the original Yugoslav, but with faded colours and a white stripe between blue and red.

 In Croatia, there are three basic liveries.
 The standard one is the red with white stripe.
 There is also a very rare livery, in colours similar to Croatian flag.
 The third, newest livery is the HŽ official livery (red and grey with blue stripe).

 The Romanian Railways' original livery was in grey with a red or blue stripe, some examples even with the Romanian tricolor flag used instead of the blue or red stripe (similar case to a few members of EA class), but after 2000, the traditional white-red (front ends) livery has been applied.
 A reversed variation of it appeared on the 3 Class 46 locomotives modernized in Croatia, whilst for the rest Class 46 members, the livery is similar to the ones applied on the Class 47 locomotives.